khonsulabs/budlang/Bud-Language-Reference.md

 # Language Reference

 Bud is a compiled, dynamically typed language.
-Bud code is divided into two
+Bud code is divided into three
 concepts: comments, declarations, and expressions.

 Each line of code is ended by a carriage return (CR), line feed (LF), or